lockieluke/MinecraftWordEditAdvancedEditionForEdu/README.md

 block, it means it can identify the color of the wool and things like that.
 But this function may appear to be slower than the

 "abuildfast" build method.)

+"abuildrnd" + max slot number This function is the same as "abuildadv" but this cycles through the random agent's slot between 1 to (max slot number) You can build floor with random blocks with this.

 "aclear" Clear Agent's inventory